Most of us would easily associate credit cards with expenses and spending.

 One of the most useful tactics obviously involves the zero interest offer on purchases.
 How it works is that they basically guarantee you 0% interest with your individual transactions over a fixed period of time.

 Nowadays, 30 to 60 days free interest purchases are the norm in the industry.
-But there are also some credit card providers ready to stretch this commitment across three months, and a few more can settle on even four months or more.
+But there are also some credit card providers ready to stretch this commitment for up to a year.

 Naturally, people love to take advantage of such generous offers.